gazprom-neft/petroflow/README.md

 Please cite `PetroFlow` in your publications if it helps your research.

 ```
-Khudorozhkov R., Kuvaev A., Kozhevin A. PetroFlow library for data science research of well data.
+Khudorozhkov R., Kuvaev A., Kozhevin A., Goryachev S. PetroFlow library for data science research of well data.
 2019.
 ```

 ```